maziac/DeZog/documentation/Usage.md

 #### Assemblers And Labels

-The following table lists the diferences of the different assemblers in respect to the labels:
+The following table lists the differences of the different assemblers in respect to the labels:

 | Feature | Savannah/z80asm | z88dk/z80asm | sjasmplus |
 |-|-|-|-|